-The AA between the ACO, and contractor specifies that the contractor maintain and use the accepted EVMS as an integral management process on current as well as future contracts.
+The Advanced Agreement (AA) between the DoD Program Office and contractor specifies that the contractor maintains and uses the accepted EVMS as an integral management process on current as well as future contracts.
 The AA also documents the Government’s intent to minimize system reviews.
 The AA also documents a contractor’s corporate commitment to continue to use and maintain the EVMS guidelines compliant system for current and future Government contracts through an internal surveillance program.

 Template: Advance Agreement

 A template for the AA (Template: Advance Agreement) is provided at Appendix D in the DoD Earned Value Management Implementation Guide (EVMIG).
 The CMO and contractor should also establish a Rules of Engagement (ROE) document to identify how joint surveillance findings are documented and the process for resolution of disagreements concerning EVMS validation issues.